NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/_index.md

 **Guidelines for use:**
 - The event should be associated with the Intellectual Entity (IE) whenever possible, for example, if the files have been converted in the same way to the same format.
 -	Migration events should always create a new file(s) or package.
-- The migrated file(s) must reference the source file in `"fileRef"` when singele files are migrated (not associated with IE).
+- The migrated file(s) must reference the source file in `"fileRef"` when singele files are migrated (when the event is not associated with IE).
 -  `"outcomeDetail"` must include a reference (file path) to the migrated file(s).